Ayhan Çarkın: Biography

-Another was the "Perpa" raid on 13 August 1993 in which Selma Çıtlak, Mehmet Salgın, Sabri Atılmış, Hakan Kasa, and Mehmet Akyürek were killed.
+Another was the "Perpa" raid on August 13, 1993, in which Selma Çıtlak, Mehmet Salgın, Sabri Atılmış, Hakan Kasa, and Mehmet Akyürek were killed.
 Five of the eight participating policemen were initially sentenced to death, but this was reduced to three years and ten months in prison.
 They were all acquitted by the Supreme Court of Appeals.

 Susurluk scandal

 Çarkın was involved in the events that led to the scandal.
 Specifically, he was part of the elite Police Special Operation Teams department (Özel Tim) that was responsible for assassinating businessmen suspected of financially supporting the PKK.
 One of these was allegedly the so-called "casino king", Ömer Lütfü Topal, assassinated in July 1996. Çarkın's associates included Ayhan Akça, Oğuz Yorulmaz, Ercan Ersoy, and the notorious Abdullah Çatlı.
-Three (excluding Çatlı) were detained, but released on the orders of the chief of police, Mehmet Ağar, and transferred to become bodyguards for another key figure in the scandal, Sedat Bucak.
+Three (excluding Çatlı) were detained but released on the orders of the chief of police, Mehmet Ağar, and transferred to become bodyguards for another key figure in the scandal, Sedat Bucak.

 Bucak was a True Path Party deputy as well as the leader of a 20–30,000-strong armed clan.
-Significantly, he was the only survivor of the November 1996 Susurluk car crash (in which Çatlı died), thanks to his bodyguards.
+He was the only survivor of the November 1996 Susurluk car crash (in which Çatlı died), thanks to his bodyguards.
 Since the assassinations were extrajudicial (the public did not know that the state had sanctioned them), Çarkın was tried again.
 He was sentenced to four years in jail; he served twenty months. Çarkın denies having taken part in the Topal assassination.
-He says he has alibis; he was leading a unit of five in Kadıköy at the moment the assassination took place.
+He claims he has alibis; he was leading a unit of five in Kadıköy at the moment the assassination took place.

-After the scandal, the Çiller-Erbakan administration was replaced by the Mesut Yılmaz administration. Çarkın alleges that deputies in the Yılmaz administration offered him a passport to enable him to flee, but he refused since he believed he was innocent.
+After the scandal, the Çiller-Erbakan administration was replaced by the Mesut Yılmaz administration. Çarkın alleges that deputies in the Yılmaz administration offered him a passport to enable him to flee, but he refused, since he believed he was innocent.

-Çarkın became disillusioned and spoke out.
+Çarkın began to speak out.
 He alleges that the state, using the clandestine Ergenekon network, colluded with militant groups such as the PKK, Dev-Sol, and Hezbollah, with the goal of profiting from the war.

 Smuggling ring

-In January 2011, Turkish police announced that after a nine-month investigation they had uncovered a smuggling and bribery ring operating in Istanbul that dealt mostly with smuggling cigarettes.
+In January 2011, Turkish police announced that, after a nine-month investigation, they had uncovered a smuggling and bribery ring operating in Istanbul that dealt mostly with smuggling cigarettes.
 Ayhan Çarkın was alleged to be involved in the scheme, along with others suspected of involvement in the Susurluk scandal.